dongminlee94/meta-learning-for-everyone/README.md

 (meta) $ sh ./scripts/window-init.sh
 ```

-### 4. Train models & check results
+### 4. Train models & Check results

 **Meta-SL**

-For Meta-SL, move to each algorithm folder and use `jupyter notebook` to run the algorithm and check the results
+For Meta-SL, move to each algorithm folder, run the algorithms using `jupyter notebook`, and check the results.

 ```bash
 (meta) $ jupyter notebook